Skip to content

 Example

 Below is an example of some Python code that downloads a website, http://example.com, to /path/to/dst.
+This example uses the requests package noted above.
 Click on the plus signs to read annotations describing what is going on.

 src_url = "http://example.com" # (1)!